darkn3rd/script-tut/vbscript/README.md

 This environment can can provide backdoor access into a system.
 A client program that connects to servers on the Internet and runs scripts from such a server on the client system, can potentially be dangerous.
 Thus a program like a web browser (Internet Explorer) or a mail client (Outlook) that uses such a feature is dangerous.

+## Getting VBScript (WSH)

+### Windows

+The WSH environment has been integrated since Windows 2000.
+There's an installer for WSH 5.7 for earlier versions of Windows.
+The version 5.8 of WSH is integrated into more recent versions of Windows: Windows 7, Windows 8, Windows 2008, Windows 2012.
+Unfortunately, WSH 5.8 is not available as an external installer for earlier Windows systems.

+Earlier versions of Windows Script Host 5.6 can be installed on Windows NT 4.x and Windows 4.0 (Windows '95).

 ## Testing